University of Southern Maine

-The University of Southern Maine (USM) is a public university with campuses in Portland, Gorham and Lewiston in the U.S. state of Maine.
-It is the southernmost of the University of Maine System.
+The University of Southern Maine (USM) is a public university with campuses in Gorham and Portland, Maine, United States.
+It is the southernmost university in the University of Maine System.
 It was founded as two separate state universities, Gorham Normal School and Portland University.
 The two universities, later known as Gorham State College and the University of Maine at Portland, were combined in 1970 to help streamline the public university system in Maine and eventually expanded by adding the Lewiston campus in 1988.

-The Portland Campus is home to the Edmund Muskie School of Public Service, the Bio Sciences Research Institute, the Osher Lifelong Learning Institute and the Osher Map Library, and the USM School of Business.
-The Gorham campus, much more residential, is home to the School of Education and Human Development and the School of Music.
-As of 2021, USM had 5,950 undergraduate students and 1,750 graduate students, with a student-faculty ratio of 13:3.
+The Portland Campus is home to the Edmund Muskie School of Public Service, the Bio Sciences Research Institute, the Osher Lifelong Learning Institute, the Osher Map Library, and the USM School of Business.
+The Gorham campus, much more residential, is home to the School of Education and Human Development and the Osher School of Music.

 History

 Evolving from Gorham Academy into an institution of higher education, USM originated in 1878 as Gorham Normal School, later called Gorham State Teachers College and then Gorham State College.
-In 1970 that institution merged with the University of Maine at Portland (previously Portland Junior College) and became the University of Maine at Portland-Gorham (UMPG).
+In 1970 that institution merged with the University of Maine at Portland (previously Portland Junior College) and became the University of Maine at Portland-Gorham.
 The name was changed to University of Southern Maine in 1978.
 The Lewiston-Auburn campus was founded in 1988.